-Similar effects are described for Kaqchikel by García Matzar and Rodríguez Guaján (1997).
-When both arguments appear preverbally, as in (58a), the order S-O-V triggers the use of a full transitive verb form, on par with (56b) above.
-The reverse order, O-S-V, requires the Agent Focus form of the verb, as in (58b).
+Finally, the EEC has been reported to be obviated in environments of which both the subject and object DP occupy the left periphery, in apparent examples of multiple extraction, discussed in more detail in Erlewine 2016.
+These effects are described for Kaqchikel by García Matzar and Rodríguez Guaján (1997) and Broadwell 2000, shown in (38).
+When both arguments appear preverbally, as in (38a), the order S-O-V triggers the use of a full transitive verb form.
+The reverse order, O-S-V, requires the Agent Focus form of the verb, as in (38b).
 The initial element is contrastive, as indicated by the translations from the original.

-''' (58) a.
-[Subj Ja ri utiw-a'], [OBJ ja ri aq] x-e-ki-tij.
-FOC DET coyote-PL FOC DET pig PFV-B3P-A3P-eat '(In contrast to) the coyotes, it's the pigs they eat.' b.
-[OBJ Ja ri aq], [Subj ja utiw-a'] x-e-ti-o.
-FOC DET pigs FOC coyote-PL PFV-B3P-eat-AF '(In contrast to) the pigs, it's the coyotes that eat them.'
-(Kaqchikel; García Matzar and Rodríguez Guaján 1997, 405) '''
+(38) a. [{subj} Ja ri utiw-a'], [{овј} ja ri aq] x-e-ki-tij.
+FOC DET COYOTE-PL FOC DET pig PFV-B3P-A3P-eat '(In contrast to) the coyotes, it's the pigs they eat.' b. [{OBJ} Ja ri aq], [{SUBJ} ja utiw-a'] x-e-ti-o.
+FOC DET pigs FOC COYOTE-PL PFV-B3P-eat-AF '(In contrast to) the pigs, it's the coyotes that eat them.'
+(Kaqchikel; García Matzar and Rodríguez Guaján 1997, 405)

-There are at least two possible analyses of this pattern, both consistent with the locality account advocated for here.
-Henderson and Coon (2018) argue that the initial DP in sentences like (56b), (58a), and (58b) is a base-generated high topic, associated with a null pronoun in the base subject position.
+Henderson and Coon (2018) argue that the initial DP in sentences like (38a) is a base-generated high topic, associated with a null pronoun in the base subject position.
 This is supported by the fact that an intonational break is required between the two DPs, which Aissen (1992) takes to be a diagnostic of high topics.
 Aissen (1992, 76) further notes a connection between external topics and contrastive topics in Kaqchikel's close relative, Tz'utujil.
-Under such an analysis, the S-O-V sentences in (56b) and (58a) involve only object extraction and the transitive form of the verb is expected.
-In contrast, O-S-V sentences like (57) and (58b) show true subject extraction (with a high base-generated object), and AF is correctly predicted to be required.14 extraction, as proposed in Erlewine 2016, then in the grammatical S-O-V transitives, the subject can be analyzed as having extracted across the trace of the object, as schematized in (59).
+Under such an analysis, the S-O-V sentence in (38a) involves only object extraction and the transitive form of the verb is expected.
+In contrast, O-S-V sentences like (38b) show true subject extraction (with a high base-generated object), and AF is correctly predicted to be required.
+We do not discuss these examples further here, but see Levin 2018 for an alternative.11